avery-laird/django-sec/README.md

 control which indexes and attributes are loaded as well as inspect downloaded data.

-This is a fork of Luke Rosiak's [PySEC](https://github.com/lukerosiak/pysec), modified to act as a pluggable Django app with fleshed out admin interface and more efficient data import commands.
+This is a fork of Luke Rosiak's [PySEC](https://github.com/lukerosiak/pysec) and chrisspen's [django-sec](https://github.com/chrisspen/django-sec), modified to act as an XBRL parser.

 Installation
 ------------